typst-community/tytanic/docs/book/src/quickstart/usage.md

 entrypoint = "src/lib.typ"
 ```

-Once you have a project root to work with you can run various commands like `tt add` or `tt run`.
+Once you have a project root to work with you can run various commands like `tt new` or `tt run`.
 Check out the [tests guide][guide] to find out how you can test your code.

 [guide]: ./guides/tests.md